 Leveraging our sophisticated business intelligence system and big data technology, we are able to generate a deep understanding of the characteristics of our target customer group.
 With this knowledge, we precisely direct our marketing efforts through both online and offline channels in order to efficiently reach our new customers.
 We also collaborate with other major online platforms in China to innovate current online marketing model.
 For example, in December 2016, we began to cooperate with a leading internet company in China to through which we exchanged non-sensitive customer information to further enhance understanding of our consumers' online behavior and patterns.
 Through our collaboration, we are able to backtrack our customers' online habits and behavior in addition to their online shopping preferences.
-We work with prestigious brands, to use our innovative marketing model.
-If this innovative marketing model proves to be successful, we will not only be able to more precisely improve and upgrade our marketing model, but also transfer ourselves into a marketing data and model provider and generate revenues through feeding valuable marketing data to brands and other companies.
+We work with prestigious brands, to use our innovative marketing model, but also transfer ourselves into a marketing data and model provider and generate revenues through feeding valuable marketing data to brands and other companies.
 We intend to further apply our big data technology to explore upscale products and services consumers' online behavior and patterns so that we can expand our advertising, marketing and promotion cooperation with other major online platforms and brands.